Glen A. Wilson High School: Performing Arts

 Glen A. Wilson High School has several visual and performing arts classes and ensembles, including visual arts classes, drama classes, and bands and orchestras.
-The Royal Wilson Marching Alliance, the school's marching band, competes in the 5A Blue division for SCSBOA and is highly regarded, frequently making finals.
+The Royal Wilson Marching Alliance, the school's highly regarded marching band, competes in the 6A Open Division on for SCSBOA and are frequently making it to Champs.
+There 2026 show, is titled ARC.
 They host the Glen.
 A Wilson Field Tournament every October.